Dashboard

 • Loyalty point offers

-Anatomy of an automation
+Parts of an Automation

 You will also see a dropdown to filter by 'Show Running', 'Show Inactive', or 'Show All'.

-Edit an automation
+Create or Edit an automation

 Advanced Settings

 Using the choices available in advanced settings you can reset the automation.
+These options should be used with caution.

 When contacts complete an automation, such as a drip campaign, this option allows you to reset the completed status.
 This is useful when you have modified an automation and want contacts to "restart" where they left off.